 Proud of your water-efficient landscape?
 Would you like to be recognized for your work in support of water conservation and neighborhood beautification?
 If so, enter this year’s WaterSmart Landscape Contest!
-Known for many years as the California-Friendly Landscape Contest, this annual competition rewards drought-tolerant landscapes created or commissioned by customers of numerous San Diego County water agencies.
+The 2019 contest deadline is April 26.
+This annual competition rewards drought-tolerant landscapes created or commissioned by customers of numerous San Diego County water agencies.
 For more information, please visit www.landscapecontest.com

 For more information on the annual WaterSmart Landscape Contest, please visit www.landscapecontest.com.